 In order to help patients with deviated septums breathe better, the nose will be straightened and tissue projections removed to open and clear the nasal passage way.
 Finally, the nasal skin will be redraped and all incisions closed.

 Following surgery, nasal packing and splints are applied for one week and the patient should stay as upright as possible, with the head elevated during sleep.

 Swelling and bruising will begin to diminish within the first few days and patients will be able to return to work or school within three to five days.
 Scarring from the procedure will be minimal.
 Patients should expect to see the final results from their nasal surgery within 6-12 months.

 To see some of our patient results, feel free to browse Dr. Livingston’s rhinoplasty before and after photos.
-For additional information regarding the procedures available, you can view our featured videos on the media gallery.
+For additional information regarding the procedures available, you can view our featured videos in the media gallery.

 To learn more about rhinoplasty in Houston with our surgeon, Dr. Livingston, please schedule an initial consultation.
 During your visit, the two of you will discuss your expectations and goals, your medical history, and the risks and benefits of nose surgery.

-Houston, Sugar Land, Pearland, and The Woodlands rhinoplasty patients may call (281) 501-1812 to schedule a consultation.
+Houston, Sugar Land, Pearland, and The Woodlands patients may call (281) 501-1812 to schedule a consultation.
 If you prefer, you can fill out our online contact form.